Anyone can cook! - Ratatouille

 For the better half of July, I've been stuck in a torpor - the weather here in Baltimore alternates between sunny skies to a maelstorm of heavy rain; the summer course I'm taking, Discrete Mathematics, constantly stupefies me with proofs and theorems, and my injured hand has rendered me pretty much incapacitated.
 I haven't been able to properly lift and dance due to my injury, but at the same time, I haven't been able to let it heal either since I have to always write and take notes, which works the tendons and the wrist in my hand.

 However, I haven't allowed these debilitating circumstances to completely sap my motivation to try new things and be productive with what little free time I have.
-This weekend, I made Confit Byaldi, which is a stylized version of the french dish, Ratatouille, that was made for the movie, "Ratatouille" (Quite a mouthful to type out)!
-I made this dish for a friend's birthday, who was vegan, and being that I never cooked without meat before, I thought this would be really fun to try!
+This weekend, I made Confit Byaldi, which is a stylized version of the french dish, Ratatouille, that inspired the movie movie, "Ratatouille" (Quite a mouthful to type out)!
+I made this dish for a friend's birthday, who was vegan, and being that I never cooked without meat before, I thought this would be really fun to try.

 The specific recipe I used was Bruno Albouze's Ratatouille Casserole Dish, which I liked very much.
 If someone like me, who has had very little cooking experience, can make it look good, you can probably too!